How pricing works

 We predict and prevent.
 We don't react and recover.

-The 20% platform fee buys you a transportation operation built on the same predict-and-prevent thesis that runs the best commercial fleets in the country — driver telematics that catch risk before incidents, backup drivers already pre-routed before yours calls out, and insurance designed for the safest operators, not the riskiest.
+Shuttlebee's managed-service rate buys you a transportation operation built on the same predict-and-prevent thesis that runs the best commercial fleets in the country — driver telematics that catch risk before incidents, backup drivers already pre-routed before yours calls out, and insurance designed for the safest operators, not the riskiest.
 That's the reliability you're actually paying for.

 Step ahead